GameServerManagers/LinuxGSM-Docs/Usage.md

 Automating Updates
 ------------------

-You can use cronjobs to automate the process of updating the server.
+You can use [Cronjobs]] to automate the process of updating the server.
 We advise to use root cronjobs for convenience when running multiple servers, but you can run user cronjobs as well.
-See [[Automation]].

 ### Root Cronjob